This section was written by Leandro Cabo from rhcplivearchive.com

 Released on album “Trickfinger II”

 After learning how to use various synths and drum machines in hotels and buses for about a year during the Chili Peppers' Stadium Arcadium tour, John started recording these songs as soon as he got home.
-This music was made strictly to learn how to operate electronic machines, with no intention of it being released.
-At the same time, he was working on The Empyrean.

 Everything was recorded live directly onto a Tascam CD burner through a 16-channel Mackie mixer with minimal guitar overdubs added later.
 Electronic instruments used during the sessions were a R8, a 303, a 606, a 808, a 101, a 202, an ARP 2500 and an EMT 250 reverb.